2025 Tilga Art Prize

 • 4th Prize winner - $1,000

-Additional ongoing benefits include:
+Additional ongoing benefits for all winners include:

 • Personal Mentorship

-• Professional development through zoom webinars hosted by art professionals
+• Professional development through zoom talks

 • Global publicity by all supporting partners